simonmichael/shelltestrunner/README.md

   * Fixed: parsing could fail when input contained left angle brackets

   * Fixed: some test files generated an extra blank test at the end.

-  * Fixed: renamed a file to make getting the darcs repo easier on windows

 **0.9** (2010/9/3)